-She Reads is spending this Mother’s Day catching up on the best books about mothers.
-If you’re looking for a last-minute gift or even a new read for yourself, these are the 10 mom-approved books we suggest you pick up now.
+Sometimes all you need to remind you of how much you love your mom is a new book.
+If you’re looking for a last-minute gift for the special mother or mother figure in your life or even a new read for yourself, these are the 15 mom-approved books we suggest you pick up now.

 #IMomSoHard by Kristin Hensley and Jen Smedley